microsoft/WhatTheHack/027-OSS-Database-Migration/Coach/Resources/EnvironmentSetUp/HelmCharts/README.md

 # Use this to login to the service
 mysql -u root -pOCPHack8
 ```
+Run the following commands to check the MySQL Version and create the WTH database (warning: application deployment will fail if you don't do this)
 ```sql

 -- Check the mysql DB Version